 The new column in red box on right hand side is the correct result after post processing with the above logic.
 We can segment this column into small windows of 150 classes (which is equivalent to 15 second window) and label this window as a single class by majority voting.
-This is done since no user will change his motion type so rapidly within a span of 15 seconds.
-After labelling this 15 seconds window with a class we can instruct the android application to do motion profiling or take particular action based on the class.
+This is done since no user will change his motion type so rapidly within result obtained from accelerometer and gyroscope we can a span of 15 seconds.
+After labelling this 15 seconds